 Yes we still sell items for these old muzzle loaders!

 For this installment I'd like to discuss the different types of 209 primers you can use in your muzzle loader and how we got to the point where you have to understand what is compatible with what in order to have a reliable shooter.
 I'll also be adding this to our FAQ (Frequently Asked Questions).

 Q: Why do you recommend I don't use muzzle loader primers in my muzzle loader?
 Why did the "muzzle loader 209 primer" I tried with Blackhorn209 fail but the standard or magnum 209 primer worked?
 Why does Western Powders (makers of Blackhorn209) say to use magnum primers, but you say I can use standard primers or magnum primers, but not "inline muzzle loading" 209 primers?
 Why does the primer say it's non corrosive, but you say I need to clean my muzzle loader soon after shooting because it will corrode?
 I've got a stainless muzzle loader, do I really need to clean it after shooting?

 A: These are all Good questions with seemingly contradictory information.

 If you want the short answer, and you have a Remington 700 ML/MLS or a Ruger 77/50, the short answer is: buy our conversion kit, use full powered standard or magnum 209 shotgun primers and pair them with Sabots and Blackhorn209.
 Clean your muzzle loader thoroughly after shooting.

 The short answer also can be summarized as: not all muzzle loader and gun cleaning stuff is compatible with all other muzzle loader and gun cleaning stuff.
 Read and follow each item's directions.
-Our kits seal the breech, so they are compatible with any muzzle loader powder, this helps simplify much of the compatibility issues.
+Our kits seal the breech, so our kits are compatible with any muzzle loader powder.
+Using our kit helps simplify much of the compatibility issues.